 The 20.10 Perth - Edinburgh on July 25th 1977 was worked by 25026 & 25065.
 An Inverness - Birmingham relief to the 'Clansman' on August 27th was worked by 25026 & 25066 to Mossend.

 25026 was noted at Glasgow Works at the end of March and for much of April for its last major repair and repaint.
-A very ex-works 25026 was noted with 27033 on a passenger working on June 3rd.
+A very ex-works 25026 was noted with 27033 on a passenger working at Dundee on June 3rd, presumably under test from Glasgow Works.
 After release from Glasgow Works the summer months saw regular passenger service for 25026, including the Edinburgh - Carstairs services and the Glasgow/Edinburgh - Dundee services.
 A busy couple of days in the middle of September started with the 21.40 Edinburgh - Carstairs on September 13th 1978, two days later (15th) the 15.58 Dundee - Glasgow Queen Street was worked by 25026.
 On September 16th the 06.40 Glasgow Queen Street - Dundee, the 14.44 Glasgow Queen Street - Dundee and a return Dundee - Glasgow Queen Street were worked.
 On November 13th 1978 25026 worked the 10.44 Glasgow Queen Street - Dundee and the 13.39 Dundee - Glasgow Queen Street.
 And finally for 1978 on December 5th the 21.40 Edinburgh - Carstairs was worked.

 The 21.40 Edinburgh - Carstairs was noted on January 12th behind 25026.

 On June 16th 1979 25026 and a weedkiller train were noted at Portobello off the Leith branch.